SamuelStreet/SPPP/README.txt

   - Need to make it so graphs and photos do not need to be moved to the same folder as the exe, makes it so links do not work as well

 - Feature
-  - should also save time based data as part of a nump array so that  be nice you could also get different time based
+  - should also save time based data as part of a nump array so that  be nice you could also get different time based.

-Low Priority
+  - would be nice if the user could specify a specific h value and the amount of time they would like to simulate.
-- Would be good to generate a loading bar if plot it taking a while
+  - would be good to add Huen's method, but not required.
-- no saftey when loading a json file - program may crash if broken json loaded (low priority since it requires that user went into json file and then modified it)

 - Display
   - would be nice if the plot scaled as the plot was moved
+  - should not have to replot everything if only a small thing is changed such as backwards time being added or title being changed

 - Settings
   - would be nice if the legend could be turned on or off
+  - should be more than 2 colors for plotted lines and there should be a setting for picking colors
+  - Need to test all of the settings and things to make sure the program is working properly

+- Warnings Update:
+  - warnings should all appear in a single popup at the end of processing and should be listed off

+Low Priority
+- Would be good to generate a loading bar if plot it taking a while
+- no saftey when loading a json file - program may crash if broken json loaded (low priority since it requires that user went into json file and then modified it)

 To work in vscode will need
 - pip install wx